GlenKPeterson/Cymling/README.md

 Cymling is a rarely used word for a pattypan squash.
 It's also one of the few short words in the English language that have the letters ML in them ("Cy**ML**ing") which is a nod to the ML programming language.
 ML because it showed me that static typing does not need to be Object Oriented.
 The C nods to Clojure.

 ## Design Goals
- - Clojure with types, but somewhat different syntax.
+ - Clojure with types and C/Java/Kotlin-like syntax
  - Immutability is the default.
  - Applicative Order by default (eager, not like Haskell)
  - Static Type checking, but in a way that doesn't preclude writing functions first and defining complex data types later.
  - Type inference everywhere except function parameters and return types (the only place type safety is proven to improve comprehension).
- - Regular (lisp-like) syntax with very few infix operators for basic language
+ - Regular (lisp-like) syntax with very few infix operators for the basic language
  - Traditional algebraic syntax for types
- - Where practical, the language should be homoiconic because this leads to a consistency of concept and syntax that is very appealing (like Lisp).
+ - Homoiconic where practical, especially toString() implementations (see [Indented](https://github.com/GlenKPeterson/Indented) for the toString() library).
  - No primitives (int, float, etc.).
 Built-in and user-defined data behave the same.
+(Like Kotlin)
- - Types are related using aliases and set theory (like ML), not necessarily through object hierarchies.
+ - Types are related using interfaces, aliases and set theory (like ML), not through object hierarchies.
+This may mean that Inheritance is for interfaces only.
+Classes can implement interfaces, but not inherit from each other.
  - Evaluative (everything is an expression – no return statements)
  - Built-in data types like Clojure (or JSON) except the fundamental unit is a Record instead of a linked list.
-Default implementations of these can be found in [UncleJim/Paguro](https://github.com/GlenKPeterson/UncleJim) - a Java library that seeks to make the Clojure collections suitable for use in type-safe languages.
+Default implementations of JVM collections can be found in [Paguro](https://github.com/GlenKPeterson/Paguro).
 Here are the built-in types:
-   - Record (tuple / heterogenious map): `(a b c)` (items accessible by order) OR `(a=b c=d e=f)` (items also accessible by name) OR a combination of the two.
+   - Record (tuple / heterogenious map) with items accessible by order `(a b c)`, by name `(a=b c=d e=f)`, or some combination of the two (like parameters in Kotlin).
-   - List: `[a b c]`
+   - List: `[a b c]` (like Clojure)
-   - Function: `{ args -> body }`
+   - Function: `{ args -> body }` (Like Kotlin)
-   - There are no built-in data types for maps or sets.
+   - There are no built-in data types for homogenious maps or sets.
  - Angle brackets are used for parameterized types: `List<String>`
  - Null (nil) safety with `?` type operator like Kotlin

 ## Syntax
-The syntax is a combination of Clojure (Lisp) and ML, with a sprinkling of Kotlin.
+The syntax is a combination of Clojure (Lisp) and ML, designed to look a little like Kotlin or Java.

 ### Commas
 Commas are whitespace (like Clojure).
 Add them when it helps you, but the compiler treats them as spaces.

 ### Comments

-In order to leave the division symbol for division (and as a grateful to nod to Lisp), a semicolon is substituted for the otherwise C-style comment syntax.
-Single-line comments are preceded by a semicolon `;`.
-Multi-line comments start with a semi-star `;*` and end with a star-semi `*;`.
-Cym-doc comments are multi-line with an extra beginning *:
+In order to look familiar, traditional C-style comments will be used.

 ```
-; single line comment
+// single line comment
-;; A more-visible single-line comment

-;*
+/*
 Multi-line comment
 Still in a multi-line comment...
-Comment ends here: *;
+Comment ends here: */

-;**
+/**
 Multi-line CymlingDoc comment
-*;
+*/
 ```

 ### Functions vs. Record literals